Rafkev/onlineCounter/readme.txt

 This is a simulated change for commit #459
 This is a simulated change for commit #484
 This is a simulated change for commit #498
+This is a simulated change for commit #52